 Career Highlights:

-- Only player to win the ICC Test Player of the Year award more than twice
+- Only player to win the ICC Test Player of the Year award twice.

 - Led Australia to the 2015 ICC World Cup victory